steffencrespo/greenland-quiz/stories.md

 # Greenland Quiz app Stories

- ---> Disable next button if user has not selected an answer
- ---> Disable new selections when user has already chosen one answer
- ---> Fix reset button, it is not reloading the quiz
- ---> Tell the user the correct and wrong answers
- ---> put some color
+ [x] ---> Disable next button if user has not selected an answer [ ] ---> do not show next button on last question [x] ---> Disable new selections when user has already chosen one answer [x] ---> Fix reset button, it is not reloading the quiz [ ] ---> Tell the user the correct and wrong answers [ ] ---> put some color

 ## [] Story 1: quiz has a basic structur composed of

-	* Start Page: no question, allows user to click and start the quiz
+	* [x] Start Page: no question, allows user to click and start the quiz
-	* Question Page: shows the current question and choices related
+	* [x] Question Page: shows the current question and choices related
-	* Feedback Page: shows user progress
+	* [x] Feedback Page: shows user progress
-	* Final Page: tells user if they passed or failed and allows them to restart
+	* [] Final Page: tells user if they passed or failed and allows them to restart

 ## [x] The starting screen should have a button that users can click to start the quiz.
 ## [x] Users should be prompted through a series of at least 5 multiple choice questions which they can answer.